17 Reasons Why Walmart Bikes Are Only for Kids

-Are Walmart bikes really only for kids?
-Indeed, they can’t all be that bad, right?
+Are Walmart bikes only for kids?
 The answer is Yes.
 Walmart Bikes have Lower Quality, making them more suitable for only Casual Riding.
-This limits their Terrain Variety and moreover, Walmart has a One-Size-Fit-All approach, which isn’t very helpful in my experience.
+This limits their Terrain Variety and Walmart has a One-Size-Fit-All approach, which isn’t very helpful in my experience.
 The bike is only as good as it fits you, I have learned it from experience.
 Riding a bike that doesn’t fit can cause all sorts of problems.
 Let’s discuss how these things can be an issue in more detail.

 When I started writing this article about the perils of buying a cheap Walmart bike, my initial reaction was to say ‘Why would anyone buy a Walmart bike for $150 when they could get a good 2nd hand bike for the same price?.’